shivpat23/docs/src/pages/references/stacking-contract.md

 ## Introduction

 Stacking is implemented as a smart contract using Clarity.
-On the testnet, you can always find the Stacking contract by this contract identifier: `ST000000000000000000002AMW42H.pox`.
+On the testnet, you can always find the Stacking contract on the testnet by this contract identifier: `ST000000000000000000002AMW42H.pox`.

+-> The mainnet contract identifier will be provided soon.

 Below is a list of public and read-only functions as well as error codes that can be returned by those methods.